 There is no denying the fact that managing stocks is not an easy task.
 It takes the help of a professional to manage your cap table, company shares, valuations, equity, and more.

-Eqvista is a free software that can perform all these complicated tasks efficiently and effectively all in one place.
+Eqvista perform all these complicated tasks efficiently and effectively all in one place.

 You can even use Eqvista platform to issue stock and stay connected with your shareholders.
 So, try out the Eqvista App now!